jeffschoonover416/jeffschoonover.dev-source/md-content/posts/2020/09/adding-angular-material-toolbar.md

 }
 ```

 The styling on the `a` and `a:hover, a:active` links was important for the list items in the toolbar.  `text-decoration: none` turns off the underline that is normally associated with a hyperlink.
 The `mat-toolbar` styles are intended to keep the toolbar hovering at the top of the screen even as you scroll down.
+This works on most browsers but I have not yet found a solution for Safari iOS, where the toolbar scrolls with the rest of the page.

 That's it!
 Hope this was super helpful for you as you customize your own toolbar.
 E-mail me with any questions or comments and happy coding!